Key Arizona Medical Marijuana Laws for Patients

 Employment

 Employers in Arizona are allowed to establish a "drug-free workplace" and sanction employees for testing positive for cannabis.
-However, medical marijuana patients are protected from such sanctions as long as their card is valid, they don't possess or consume cannabis at work, and they are not impaired on the job.
+However, medical marijuana patients are protected from such sanctions as long as:

 Exception: Federal Jobs and Safety Risks

-While private employers generally cannot discriminate against a medical marijuana cardholder's cannabis use, marijuana consumption is still against federal law.
-For this reason, Arizona's medical employment protections do not apply to federal jobs or positions that carry a safety risk (such as pilots and bus drivers).
+Marijuana consumption is still against federal law.
+For this reason, Arizona's medical employment protections don’t apply to federal jobs or positions that carry a safety risk (such as pilots and bus drivers).

 Housing

-In Arizona, landlords cannot discriminate against medical marijuana patients.
-This means that you can't be denied a lease or rental contract on the basis of your use of medical cannabis.
+Landlords in Arizona can’t discriminate against medical marijuana patients.
+You can't be denied a lease or rental contract on the basis of your medical cannabis use.

 Driving